apquinit/backend-blockchain-exam/README.md

 Plus points if the entire server application is Dockerized.

 Push the code on a public repository also named "backend-blockchain-exam" under your own GitHub account.
-Send the repository link with the complete solution to the examiner not later that 3 days.
+Send the repository link with the complete solution to the examiner not later than 3 days.